AuriRex/GTFO_TheArchive/README.md

 Displayes the weapons stats on the weapon select screen.
 Damage, clip size, max ammo and more

+### Glowsticks! - `[A1 - RL]`

+Change the base color to any of the available ones (Green, Yellow, Orange or Red) which syncs to other players!
+And/Or override the color locally (for yourself only) based on one fixed color or based on who threw the glowstick.

+### Bot Customization - `[R6 - RL]`

+Customize your Bots appearance as host and change their names.
+(Syncs to other players!)

 ### Hud Toggle

 Toggle your Hud via a key press. `(F1)`